The Many Benefits to Learning Music

 Probably not a coincidence that my other favorite band, calls The Beatles one of their biggest influences: Queen

-One of the things that is always very informative, is hearing the isolated tracks of iconic recordings.
+One of the things that are always very informative, is hearing the isolated tracks of iconic recordings.

 There is so much you can learn from hearing the individual parts of a production, really clearly, separate from all other parts.